-Information relating to the design and structure of remuneration processes:
+(b) Information relating to the design and structure of remuneration processes:

+- The objectives of the Jamuna Bank's Remuneration Policy are: - ✓ Attracting, developing and retaining the talents. - ✓ To be one of the top paying Bank.

+Key features include :

-- ➤ The objectives of the Jamuna Bank's Remuneration Policy are: - Attracting, developing and retaining the talents - To be one of the top paying Bank - > Key features include: - Fixed Remuneration Component (All allowances other than Basic & House Rent) - Variable Remuneration Component (Basic Salary with House Rent Allowance)
+- ✓ Performance based Pay package. - ✓ Leave fair Allowance equal to one basic salary at the timer of his Annual Mandatory Leave. - ✓ Fixed Remuneration Component (All allowances other than Basic & House Rent) - ✓ Variable Remuneration Component (Basic Salary with House Rent Allowance)

-- The remuneration committee did not review the remuneration policy in the past year, as such no material changes have been made in the current fiscal year. - ➤ All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration committee.
+- The remuneration committee reviews the remuneration policy on May 01, 2016.
+Introduced Performance based pay package for all type of employees of Jamuna Bank Ltd. - ➤ All types of remuneration (i.e. regular/contractual) are fixed by the relevant remuneration Committee.
 Remuneration of all employees is based on their job grades.
 And there are no special criteria of remuneration for risk and compliance employees in Jamuna Bank Limited.

-Description of the ways in which current and future risks are taken into account in the remuneration processes:
+(c) Description of the ways in which current and future risks are taken into account in the remuneration process.